Tearsheet

 AI Analysis | Feedback

-R. Nolan Townsend Chief Executive Officer
+R. Nolan Townsend, Chief Executive Officer

-R. Nolan Townsend has served as Lexeo Therapeutics' Chief Executive Officer and a member of its Board of Directors since January 2020.
-Prior to joining Lexeo, Mr. Townsend spent over a decade at Pfizer, where his roles included President, Pfizer Rare Disease for both the North America region and the International markets, overseeing strategy, cross-functional organization, and operating budgets.
-His experience at Pfizer spanned Corporate Finance, Corporate Strategy, Operations, Marketing, General Management, and Commercial leadership across various global markets.
-Before his tenure at Pfizer, Mr. Townsend worked in healthcare investment banking at Lehman Brothers, advising healthcare companies on strategic financing transactions and mergers and acquisitions.
+R. Nolan Townsend has served as Chief Executive Officer and a member of the Board of Directors of Lexeo Therapeutics since January 2020.
+Prior to joining Lexeo, Mr. Townsend held senior leadership roles at Pfizer, including President of Pfizer Rare Disease for the North America region and President of Pfizer Rare Disease for the International markets.
+His tenure at Pfizer spanned over a decade, with responsibilities across Corporate Finance, Corporate Strategy, Operations, Marketing, General Management, and Commercial leadership in various global regions.
+Earlier in his career, he worked in the healthcare investment banking group at Lehman Brothers, advising healthcare companies on strategic financing transactions and mergers and acquisitions.
+Mr. Townsend currently serves on the Board of Directors of Arbor Biotechnologies, the Biotechnology Innovation Organization (BIO), and the Martha's Vineyard Museum, and is an appointee to the New York City Economic Development Corporation's Life Sciences Advisory Council.
 He holds an MBA from Harvard Business School and a Bachelor of Arts in Economics from the University of Pennsylvania.
-Mr. Townsend currently serves on the Board of Directors of Arbor Biotechnologies, the Biotechnology Innovation Organization (BIO), and the Martha's Vineyard Museum, and is appointed to the New York City Economic Development Corporation's Life Sciences Advisory Council.

-Louis Tamayo Chief Financial Officer
+Louis Tamayo, Chief Financial Officer

-José Manuel Otero, PhD Chief Technical Officer
+José Manuel Otero, PhD, Chief Operating Officer

 AI Analysis | Feedback